nudj/framework/src/readme.md

 - `reduxReducers`: redux reducers for page level interactions
 - `expressRouters`: array of routers to add to the express app
 - `expressAssetPath`: path to dynamically built files express needs to statically serve
-- `dummyData`: data object to use in mock api (in json-server format)
+- `mockData`: data object to use in mock api (in json-server format)

 ## Examples